-The Planning Team will work in partnership with Quality Assurance Vendor contractor(s) to collaborate to maximize project success and help assure the project is successfully planned, executed, and implemented.
+The Planning Team will work in partnership with a third-party Quality Assurance Vendor contractor(s) to collaborate to maximize project success and help assure the project is successfully planned, executed, and implemented.
 The Quality Assurance Vendor will act as extended project team members, providing early awareness of found issues, recommendations for improvements and guidance on opportunity realizations.

-The external Quality Assurance (QA) Vendor will complete the work as outlined in the External QA plan that is approved by the ESD.
+The external Quality Assurance (QA) Vendor will complete the work as outlined in the External QA plan that is approved by the ESD and posted on the OCIO's WIT Project page.